medfanadi/3d-LiDAR-marine-debris_Database/README.md

 ---

-## 🛠️ Hardware Specification & Operational Profiles
+## 🛠️ Hardware Specification

-All data streams were captured using an **Ouster OS1-128** digital LiDAR sensor configured with a uniform vertical angular resolution.
+All data streams were captured using an **Ouster OS1-128 with embarked IMU** digital LiDAR sensor configured with a uniform vertical angular resolution.
 The primary hardware parameters maintained throughout both experimental campaigns are outlined below:

 | Parameter | Operational Setting | Technical Notes |
 | :--- | :--- | :--- |